NonStop ASAP Downloads

 ASAP Client

-Once you have ASAP server configured and started, and can see data using the ASAP CPU command, download the ASAP Client to your workstation, and run the ASAP Client setup.
-Follow the prompts, and choose Install CSG.
-Once the setup has completed do the following:
+ASAP Client has a wide-range of uses from ad-hoc graphical viewing and analysis of availability stats and performance of your NonStop servers, to continuous 7x24 monitoring with rich color-coded HTML alerts and reports via email notifications about your NonStop servers.
+Once you have ASAP server configured and started, and you have ASAP data using the ASAP CPU command, download the ASAP Client to your workstation from http://NonstopAsap.com/Download.htm, and run the ASAP Client setup.
+Follow the prompts and once setup has completed do the following:

 Configure the CSG (you only need to do this once).